knziiy/LocalReminder/Readme.md

-# Local Reminder
+# Tiny Reminder

-Local Reminder is an Electron-based reminder app.
+Tiny Reminder is an Electron-based reminder app.

 It stores reminder data in the local machine's Local Storage.